Cedar vs Thermowood vs Hemlock vs Pine

 Sometimes referred to as "Rustic" or "Heritage" cedar.
 Knotty or select tight knot cedar cedar can be used to build saunas but is a much lower quality when compared to clear cedar.
 This is because of two main reasons, the sauna will expand and contract over time and the knots can come loose and fall out leaving your sauna with unplanned ventilation holes.
 The knots are also very dense and dense means heat retention, these dense knots can burn skin and make the sauna seating almost unusable.
 Knotty cedar is coming more and more common in eastern Canada as access to clear cedar in most parts of the country is getting very hard to come by.

 Knotty cedar cost around 60%-70% less than a clear cedar sauna and any finished product should be 60-70% less than a Backcountry clear cedar barrel sauna.
 If you are trying to keep costs down, knotty Cedar will work for walls but clear Cedar should be used for benches and backrests at a minimum.
-What you save in price you loose in longevity, beauty and long lasting enjoyment,
+What you save in price you lose in longevity, beauty and long lasting enjoyment,

 Canadian Producers Using Knotty Cedar or Heritage Cedar